Cheng Congfu: Racing career

-Cheng Congfu started his formula racing career with the British Formula Ford Winter Series in 2001.
-In 2003 he will be supported by the McLaren Formula One team, as part of its driver development programme.
+Cheng started his formula racing career with the British Formula Ford Winter Series in 2001.
+In 2003, he would be supported by the McLaren Formula One team, as part of its driver development programme.

 Cheng driving for A1 Team China at Zhuhai in 2007.

-He joined A1 Team China and drove in the A1 Grand Prix series from the 2006-07 season in the 2008-09 season.
+Cheng joined A1 Team China and drove in the A1 Grand Prix series from the 2006-07 season in the 2008-09 season.

-He raced in the Formula Three Euroseries for 2008.
+Cheng raced in the Formula Three Euroseries for 2008.

-He became the first Chinese driver to participate, finish and score a class podium in the 24 Hours of Le Mans when his Saulnier Team LMP2 Pescarolo finished 3rd in the LMP2 class of the 2008 event, behind the teams of van Merksteijn and Team Essex, both running Porsche Spyder LMP2s.
+Cheng became the first Chinese driver to participate, finish and score a class podium in the 24 Hours of Le Mans when his Saulnier Team LMP2 Pescarolo finished third in the LMP2 class of the 2008 event, behind the teams of van Merksteijn and Team Essex, both running Porsche Spyder LMP2s.

 Cheng made his DTM début at Hockenheim in 2010.

-On 23–24 May 2009, Cheng Congfu participated in the ADAC Nurburgring 24 Hours, with teammates Altfrid Heger, Carlo van Dam, and Franck Mailleux in VW Motorsport III's #116 VW Scirocco GT 24 (4 cyl, 1.984 ccm, 1100 kg), the team finished 20th overall and 3rd in SP3T class after Volkswagen Motorsport II's #118 VW Scirocco GT 24 and #107 Audi A3.
+On 23–24 May 2009, Cheng participated in the ADAC Nurburgring 24 Hours, with teammates Altfrid Heger, Carlo van Dam, and Franck Mailleux in VW Motorsport III's #116 VW Scirocco GT 24 (4 cyl, 1.984 ccm, 1100 kg), the team finished 20th overall and third in SP3T class after Volkswagen Motorsport II's #118 VW Scirocco GT 24 and #107 Audi A3.
 Cheng Congfu then became the first Chinese driver to participate, finish and score a class podium in the Nurburgring 24 Hours.

-He drove in the 2010 Deutsche Tourenwagen Masters for Mercedes, becoming the second Asian driver – after Japan's Katsutomo Kaneishi in 2003 – to drive in the series.
+Cheng drove in the 2010 Deutsche Tourenwagen Masters for Mercedes, becoming the second Asian driver – after Japan's Katsutomo Kaneishi in 2003 – to drive in the series.

-In November 2011, Cheng Congfu partnered with 1998 and 1999 F1 World Champion Mika Häkkinen and Lance David Arnold to drive a Mercedes-Benz SLS AMG at the 2011 6 Hours of Zhuhai race, a round of the 2011 Intercontinental Le Mans Cup.
+In November 2011, Cheng partnered with 1998 and 1999 F1 World Champion Mika Häkkinen and Lance David Arnold to drive a Mercedes-Benz SLS AMG at the 2011 6 Hours of Zhuhai race, a round of the 2011 Intercontinental Le Mans Cup.